ibm-cloud-docs/speech-to-text/websockets.md

     ```
     {: codeblock}

-The service does not send final results until it receives confirmation that the audio transmission is complete.
-If you fail to signal that the transmission is complete, the connection can time out without the service sending final results.
+If the client fails to signal that the transmission is complete, the connection can time out without the service sending final results.
 To receive final results between multiple recognition requests, the client must signal the end of transmission for the previous request before it sends a subsequent request.
 After it returns the final results for the first request, the service returns another `{"state":"listening"}` message to the client.
 This message indicates that the service is ready to receive another request.

 ### Send additional requests and modify request parameters
-{: #WSmore}
+{: #ws-more}

 While the WebSocket connection remains active, the client can continue to use the connection to send further recognition requests with new audio.
 By default, the service continues to use the parameters that were sent with the previous `start` message for all subsequent requests that are sent over the same connection.

-To change the parameters for subsequent requests, the client can send another `start` message with the new parameters after it receives the final recognition results and `{"state":"listening"}` message from the service.
+To change the parameters for subsequent requests, the client can send another `start` message with the new parameters after it receives the final recognition results and a new `{"state":"listening"}` message from the service.
 The client can change any parameters except for those parameters that are specified when the connection is opened (`model`, `language_customization_id`, and so on).

 The following example sends a `start` message with new parameters for subsequent recognition requests that are sent over the connection.
 The message specifies the same `content-type` as the previous example, but it directs the service to return confidence measures and timestamps for the words of the transcription.